blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 As complex occluders can introduce a lot of strain on the CPU, baked occluders can be simplified automatically when generated in the editor.

-Godot's occlusion culling doesn't support dynamic occluders yet, but OccluderInstance3D nodes can still have their visibility toggled or be moved.
+Blazium's occlusion culling doesn't support dynamic occluders yet, but OccluderInstance3D nodes can still have their visibility toggled or be moved.
 However, this will be slow when updating complex occluders this way.
 Therefore, updating occluders at runtime is best done only on simple occluder shapes such